Newcastle University2016 League Table Ranking 26

-- A long tradition of sporting achievement, finishing in the top 15 out of 146 in the British Universities and Colleges Sports table (BUCS) for the past six years and finishing in the top 10 in 2011–12.
+- Newcastle University has a long tradition of sporting achievement, finishing in the top 15 out of 146 in the British Universities and Colleges Sports table (BUCS) for the past seven years, and finishing in the top 10 for the last two.

 - All students have the opportunity to take part in sports activities through an intramural sports league where students can create their own teams.
 There are over 60 sports clubs and the ‘Go Play’ sport taster programme offers the chance to take part in up to 20 sports per term.